zmgfpower/deep-research/README.md

 3. **Set up Environment Variables:**

-   Create a `.env` or `.env.local` file in the root directory of your project and configure the following environment variables:
+   Create a `.env` file in the root directory of your project and configure the following environment variables:

    ```env
    # (Optional) Server-side Gemini API Key (Required for server API calls)